bpmutter/ben.perlmutter.io/index.markdown

     </p>
 </div>

-Hi, I'm Ben Perlmutter, a full-stack software developer.
+Hi, I'm Ben Perlmutter, a full-stack software developer with experience in React, Express, Flask, MongoDB, Postgres, Javascript, Python, and more.

 Welcome to my website.
 Here you can find my [blog](/blog.html), [my portfolio](https://github.com/bpmutter/), and some more information [about me](/about.html).
 You may also notice lots of Bitmojis that do silly things.
 Click around and try to find all the effects (or just [look at the codebase](https://github.com/bpmutter/ben.perlmutter.io)).